richardctrimble/ha_arris_router_status/README.md

 ## Supported Routers

 This component has been tested with:
-- Arris routers with ARRIS firmware (various models)
+- Arris routers with ARRIS firmware (various models) **in modem mode only**
 - Default IP: 192.168.100.1
 - ISP Provider detection works for: Virgin Media, Ziggo, Telekom Austria, Yallo, Sunrise, Virgin Media Ireland
 - Channel and configuration data available on routers using the ajaxGet_device_networkstatus_data.php endpoint

+**Note**: This component was developed and tested specifically for Arris devices operating in modem mode.
+Router mode functionality has not been tested.

 ## Authentication Requirements